vimlet/vimlet-commons/node/release/README.md

 **Notes**:

 - Format must exactly match one of these "zip", "tar", "tgz".
-- PackHandler is a output callback function(error, entry, entrySize, totalSize, totalCount).
+- PackHandler is an output callback function(error, entry, entrySize, totalSize, totalCount).
-- UnpackHandler is a output callback function(error, entry, entrySize, totalSize, totalCount).
+- UnpackHandler is an output callback function(error, entry, entrySize, totalSize, totalCount).
 - DoneHandler is a standard node callback function(error).

 --------------------------------------------------------------------------